-Wellfield cash costs in 2017 Q1 were somewhat elevated due to some non-recurring expenses and the annual labor bonus in Q1.
-They were again elevated in Q3 due to increased activity related to the development of MU2 but declined in Q4 as most of the drilling for the three planned header houses in MU2 was complete in Q3.
-The average cash cost per pound captured increased to \$10.09 in 2017 Q4 and averaged \$10.99 for the year, as compared to \$6.66 in 2016.
-The increase was due to lower average production levels during the year.
+Wellfield cash costs in 2018 Q1 were somewhat elevated due to some non-recurring expenses and the annual labor bonus in Q1.
+The average cash cost per pound captured increased to \$9.50 in 2018 Q4 and averaged \$6.84 for the year, as compared to \$10.99 in 2017.
+The annual decrease was due to higher production levels during the year and a reduction in labor costs as we moved to maintenance-focused operations.
 As previously discussed, production levels were deliberately maintained at levels sufficient to satisfy our expected contract sales in light of the depressed uranium market.
-Wellfield non-cash costs were relatively fixed until Q4 when a portion of the capitalized ARO costs became fully depreciated.
-The resulting non-cash cost per pound captured was \$8.44 in Q4 and averaged \$10.78 for the year, as compared to \$5.70 in 2016.
-Again, the increase for the year was due to lower production levels.
+Wellfield non-cash costs were relatively fixed but lower than 2017 as a portion of the capitalized costs became fully depreciated in 2017.
+The resulting non-cash cost per pound captured was \$8.28 in Q4 and averaged \$5.31 for the year, as compared to \$10.78 in 2017.
+The decrease for the year was significantly impacted by production levels which were higher than 2017.

-Plant cash costs generally decreased during the year with the higher costs in 2017 Q1 being driven by the annual labor bonus.
-Despite the lower cash costs, the resulting cash cost per pound drummed increased to \$20.01 in 2017 Q4 as a result of lower production and averaged \$20.02 for the year, as compared to \$10.87 in 2016.
+Plant cash costs generally decreased during the year as compared to 2017.
+The resulting cash cost per pound drummed increased to \$21.51 in 2018 Q4 as a result of lower production but averaged \$16.48 for the year, as compared to \$20.02 in 2017 due to higher annual production and lower total cash costs.
 Plant non-cash costs did not change during the year.
-The non-cash cost per pound drummed increased to \$8.15 in 2017 Q4 and averaged \$7.75 for the year, as compared to \$3.53 in 2016.
-The increase was again due to lower production rates.
+The non-cash cost per pound drummed increased to \$9.02 in 2018 Q4 and averaged \$6.82 for the year, as compared to \$7.75 in 2017.
+The changes were directly tied to production rates.

-With the exception of 2017 Q4, distribution costs decreased during the year, as did pounds shipped.
-The resulting cash cost per pound shipped in 2017 Q4 increased to \$0.65 and averaged \$0.56 per pound for the year, as compared to \$0.63 in 2016.
-Distribution costs are closely tied to volume, and the resulting cash cost per pound did not change significantly.
+Distribution costs during the year decreased as compared to 2017.
+The resulting cash cost per pound shipped in 2018 Q4 increased to \$0.70 but averaged \$0.47 per pound for the year, as compared to \$0.56 in 2017.
+Distribution costs are tied to volume but may be impacted by the timing of receiving empty barrels and assays from the Converter.

-U3O8 Sales and Cost of Sales
+U_2 Oe Sales and Cost of Sales